 This was one that surprised me!
 There were so many fantastic restaurants and food spots all over the island.
 From fish and chips at Cobo Bay to sushi in St Peter Port.

 My top recommendations are The Hook (St Peter Port), Roc Salt (Chouet Bay) and La Reunion (Cobo Bay).
-For a bit more detail on the restaurants I visited, have a look at #6 Eat Out in my other article 10 things you Must Do in Guernsey.
+For a bit more detail on the restaurants I visited, have a look at #6 Eat Out in my other article 10 things you must do in Guernsey.

 #2 Reason to Visit Guernsey: Sustainability